-- Giving with contempt because one is forced to give. - Giving with an air of superiority because one has and the needy do not have. - Giving with a rebuke because one feels the needy are just irresponsible and ought to make their own way in life. - Giving unsacrificially.
+- Giving out of duty. - Giving with contempt because one is forced to give. - Giving with an air of superiority because one has and the needy do not have. - Giving with a rebuke because one feels the needy are just irresponsible and ought to make their own way in life.